jasontomasi/TARDIS-E2/README.md

 ### Chat commands:

 **!recall**
-Find all TARDISes in the map, (forecefully) ready them for travel, and send them to the landing bays
+Find all TARDISes in the map, (forecefully) ready them for travel, and send them to the landing bays.
+If any TARDISes are at 0% health, the E2 will start self-repair on them.

 ---